Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 #### Mail

-This widget shows unread messages in your mailboxes and open it in browser on mouse click.
+This widget shows unread messages in your mailboxes and open mailboxes in browser on mouse click.
+Also it shows popup messages when new mail is recieved.
 It use `curl` utility for recieving number of unread messages.
 You can install `curl` with `# pacman -S curl` for ArchLinux, although `curl` is included in `base` package group and should be installed by default during the system installation.
 In order to widget works proper way you should enter mail accounts and passwords in `secrets.lua` configuration file (`~/.config/awesome/wibars/arrowlain/secrets.lua` by default):

 ```lua